MikroElektronika/mikrosdk_click_v2/clicks/vtohz/README.md

 ### Application Init

-> v2hz_setOutputFrequency - Sets the PWM duty cycle to required value, changing the output frequency.
+> Initializes driver and enables the click board.

 ```c